MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Start-CMContentDistribution.md

 ```

 ### -OperatingSystemInstallerName

-Specifies an array of names of operating system installers.
+Specify an array of OS upgrade package names to distribute.

 ```yaml
 Type: String[]